Al Harris (cornerback): 2003

 On September 14, 2003, Harris made two solo tackles, one pass deflection, and had a pick-six by intercepting a pass by Joey Harrington to wide receiver Casey Fitzsimmons during a 6–31 victory against the Detroit Lions.
 In Week 5, he set a season-high with seven combined tackles (six solo) and had two pass break-ups as the Packers defeated the Seattle Seahawks 35–13.
 In Week 17, Harris made two solo tackles, two pass deflections, and intercepted a pass by Jarious Jackson to wide receiver Nate Jackson as the Packers routed the Denver Broncos 31–3.
 He started all 16 games for the first time in his career and made 48 combined tackles (46 solo), 14 pass deflections, and three interceptions.

 The Green Bay Packers finished first in the NFC North with a 10–6 record in 2003.
 On January 4, 2004, Harris started in the 2003 NFC wildcard playoff game and made five solo tackles and one pass deflection in regulation as the Packers tied the Seattle Seahawks 27–27 to send the game into overtime.
 To start overtime, the Seahawks won a coin toss and received the ability to decide possession.
 Seahawks' quarterback Matt Hasselbeck said into the microphone to the crowd at Lambeau Field and to the national television audience, "We want the ball and we're going to score!"
-Both teams would both fail on their opening drives.
+Both teams failed to score on their opening drives.
 On the Seahawks' second offensive drive, Harris would intercept a pass by Matt Hasselbeck to wide receiver Alex Bannister and returned it 52–yards for the game-winning touchdown to send the Packers into the Divisional Round.
 It was the first time a playoff game would have a defensive touchdown end overtime.
 On January 11, 2004, Harris would start in the NFC Divisional Round against his former team, the Philadelphia Eagles.
 At Veterans Stadium, he recorded four combined tackles (three solo) and had a pass deflection as the Packers lost 17–20 in their second consecutive overtime game.
 On the Packers' first offensive play in overtime, Brett Favre would throw a pass to wide receiver Javon Walker that was picked off by Brian Dawkins and returned 35–yards.
 This would lead to the game-winning field goal.